MRodz/tgForms/README.md

 $ cake minify
 ```

-## Turtle
+## Vocabulary

-First, you need to define a form in a Turtle file.
-[See an example here.](https://github.com/hriebl/bolPerson/blob/master/src/main/webapp/bolPerson.ttl)

-These are the classes of tgForms:
+tgForms understands some [RDF Schema](http://www.w3.org/TR/rdf-schema) properties, namely rdfs:domain, rdfs:label, and rdfs:range, and interprets their subjects as form fields.
+Forms can be generated for classes that are used as objects of rdfs:domain.
+The library also comes with the following specific properties to refine forms:

-### form
+### tgforms:hasInput

-> A form.
-Properties may belong to forms, see the belongsToForm property.
+> Sets the input type for a property.

-### input
+### tgforms:hasDefault

-> An input possibility.
-Properties may have inputs, see the hasInput property.
+> Sets the default value for a property.

-&nbsp;
+### tgforms:hasOption

+> Sets a dropdown option for a property.

+### tgforms:hasPriority

+> Sets the priority for a property.
+Higher priorities appear first.

+### tgforms:isRepeatable

+> Makes a property repeatable.

-The input class has the following instances:
+<br> The following input types are available for the use with tgforms:hasInput:

-### button
+### tgforms:button

 > A button.
-May be manually scripted, useful for specific input possibilities.
+May be manually scripted.

-### checkbox
+### tgforms:checkbox

 > A checkbox.
-Useful for true or false options.
+Useful for boolean properties.

-### dropdown
+### tgforms:dropdown

 > A dropbox menu.
-Useful if there is a closed set of possible values.
+Useful if there is a limited number of options.

-### text
+### tgforms:text

 > A text field.
 Useful for short texts.

-### textarea
+### tgforms:textarea

 > A text area.
 Useful to longer texts.

-&nbsp;

-tgForms also comes with some properties:

-### belongsToForm

-> Links a property to a form.

-### hasInput

-> Links a property to a instance of input.

-### hasDefault

-> Sets a default value value for a property.

-### hasOption

-> Sets an option for a property.
-May only be used with the dropdown class.

-### hasPriority

-> Sets an priority for a property.
-Properties with higher priorities appear before properties with lower priorities.

-### isRepeatable

-> Makes a property repeatable.

-### represents

-> Links a form to another RDFS class.

-## JavaScript
+## Usage

-Now, you can work with your Turtle file using the JS library.
-[See an example here.](https://github.com/hriebl/bolPerson/blob/master/src/main/webapp/bolPerson.coffee)

-The tgForms class offers the following public methods:

-### addTurtle(*turtle*, *addCall*)

-Adds turtle data to the triple store and executes a callback afterwards. *turtle* is a string representing turtle data, *addCall* is a function.

-### buildForm(*subject*, *selector*)

-Builds a form into a DOM object. *subject* is a string representing an instance of form, *selector* is a string representing a CSS selector.

-### getFormURI(*subject*)

-Returns a form URI. *subject* is a string representing a form subject.

-### getInput(*subject*, *type*, *selector*)

-Returns a JSON-LD representation of a form input. *subject* is a string representing a form subject, *type* is a string representing the RDF type of subject, *selector* is a string representing a CSS selector for a DOM object containing a form.

-### getPrefixes()

-Returns the prefixes of the triple store as a JS object.

-### getTypeURI(*subject*)

-Returns a type URI. *subject* is a string representing a form subject.

-### fillForm(*subject*, *selector*)

-Fills a form. *subject* is a string representing a form subject, *selector* is a string representing a CSS selector for a DOM object containing a form.
+tgForms is compatible with the RDF/Turtle from [schema.rdfs.org](http://schema.rdfs.org).
+If you like, take a look at [some CoffeScript code](https://github.com/hriebl/bolPerson/blob/master/src/main/webapp/bolPerson.coffee) that generates a form for the schema:BarOrPub class.

+**TODO**: Add up-to-date information about public methods, for the moment take a look at [the source code](https://github.com/hriebl/tgForms/blob/944c179cc22bd261ba590c58e440c6c75e276c9e/tgForms.coffee#L236).